Nova Scotia, Canada is a hotbed of business brilliance in key sectors that are driving the world's economy.

 - Canada's largest privately held military defence contractor (IMP Aerospace & Defence)

-Click here for more information about Nova Scotia’s Aerospace & Defence sector.
+Click here for more information about Nova Scotia’s Aerospace & Defense sector.

 Finance & Insurance